lucaloiacono/docxtemplater-image-hyperlink-module-free/README.md

-Open Source docxtemplater image module
+Open Source docxtemplater image module with Hyperlink support
 ==========================================
-This repository holds an maintained version of docxtemplater image module.
+This repository holds a maintained version of docxtemplater image module.

 This package is open source.
 There is also a [paid version](https://docxtemplater.com/modules/image/) maintained by docxtemplater author.